gaps-closure/gaps-closure.github.io/docs/C/03-03-01-conflict-analyzer.md

 well as code for invocation and handling of cross-domain remote-procedure calls that wrap the function invocations in the cross-domain cut.

-**whatever readme available in all repos, but will need to be written**

 ### Introduction to the Conflict Analyzer

 ### The CLOSURE `preprocessor`